Waffle Fry Nachos

 Instead of beef, use shredded chicken or pulled pork, or skip the meat altogether for vegetarian nachos.

-You can use other types of fries or even tater tots instead of waffle fries.
+You can use other types of fries, sweet potato waffle fries, or even tater tots instead of waffle fries.

 Serve with additional toppings like homemade guacamole, green onions, pico de gallo, crumbled bacon, or anything else you love when you make traditional nachos.

-Add a dollop of sour cream or Greek yogurt (optional) if you like.
+Add a dollop of sour cream or Greek yogurt (optional) if you like, or creamy ranch dressing.
 These yummy waffle fry nachos are also delicious with this cream cheese salsa dip.

 Next time, try one of these delicious recipes:

-Not ready to make this Waffle Nacho Fries yet?
+Not ready to make these Waffle Nacho Fries yet?

 When you do make it, please come back and comment and leave me a ⭐⭐⭐⭐⭐ rating below!